 - The attackers make a phony SMS, email, or advertisement that advertises a fictitious ChatGPT version for Windows and post it online for distribution.

-- Visitors who click on the post’s link are taken to a website that resembles the official ChatGPT website almost exactly.
-These websites are being promoted as Facebook pages that use the OpenAI logo to trick users into being redirected to a malicious website.
+- The post’s link redirects visitors to a website that closely resembles the official ChatGPT website.
+These websites actively promote themselves as Facebook pages, utilizing the OpenAI logo to deceive users and lead them to a malicious website.

 - The website redirects visitors to download what it claims to be the ChatGPT for Windows version, but what they get is an archive with an executable file.